loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 {% include important.html content="
 `afterInitialize` is not strictly an operation hook.
 It is actually the only [model hook](Model-hooks.html) that is not deprecated.

-It is a synchronous method and does not take a callback function: You do not need to call `next()` after performing your logic in the hook." %}
+It is a synchronous method and does not take a callback function: You do not need to call `next()` after performing your logic in the hook.
+" %}

 This hook is called after a model is initialized.